sergiocollado/potpourri/Notes_on_web_metrics.md

 Then I found about the google's webmaster site:  http://www.google.com/webmasters/

-It recommended my to do the following actions:
+It recommended me, to do the following actions:

 1- add website versions, that is: www http https </br>
 2- select your preferred version </br>